jaimehisao/twitterbot/README.md

 The bot runs the tasks at specific times during a day to prevent errors and rate limiting from Twitter's API.

+## How does this project work?
+Using various open source libraries this project can achieve its given objectives.
+The program connects to the Twitter API at set times during the day to download tweets and interact with users.

+The Project uses libraries like Tweepy to serve as a Twitter API Wrapper and textgenrnn to generate random tweets.

 ### Project ToDo's

 - Sync Follower & Tweet list locally to reduce the number of queries to Twitter's API